Raising Awareness, Changing and Saving Lives

 YANA - The Film

-You Are Not Alone (YANA) interviewed Black gay men, mental health professionals, and religious leaders to document the psychosocial and sociocultural factors contributing to depression and (that led to) suicide attempts.
+You Are Not Alone (YANA) Black gay men, mental health professionals, and religious leaders were interviewed to document the psychosocial and sociocultural factors contributing to depression and (that led to) suicide attempts.
 While the film celebrated its 10th anniversary in November 2022, the themes and issues it raised remain relevant.

 Learn more >>>